Siddharth1605/tech-journals/Cert_Manager_K8s/One_way_ssl_1.md

 Good — let's build this practically in K8s now.
-I'll walk you through verification at every stage so you know exactly what to check.
+I'll walk you through verification at every stage so you know exactly what to check

 ---